MathewsPaulP/MLPCAP-Analyser/README.md

 This script takes in a pcap file that has been processed using wireshark identifying the malicious data packets.
 The pcap file is converted to binary for faster processing and ran through ml algorithms from sci-kit learn.
 The original infected pcap dataset and related files were obtained from https://www.malware-traffic-analysis.net/ .

+# Abstract
+Packet capture (jargon PCAP) is the most common API used for capturing and analysing network traffic.
+Traditionally a packet analyser software such as Wireshark is used to capture and analyse packets of data for malware threats.
+The exponential growth of the internet has made this task excruciatingly time consuming and resource heavy.
+However, with the advancements in the field of Artificial Intelligence, the initial classification of network packets can be accomplished with the help of machine learning.
+Different studies have already demonstrated the efficiency and effectiveness of these algorithms compared to signature-based solutions in detecting malware threats.

+This report details how such a system can be built using python and compares the different machine learning algorithms effectiveness in detecting Qakbot variants.
+The python script was developed in Jupyter notebook using Scapy, Pandas, Sklearn and pickle libraries.
+The script was then tested on pre-processed data sets from malware-traffic-analysis.net.
+Once the script was done calibrating, different machine learning classifiers were tested for accuracy, run-time, precision, recall and f-measure metrics.

+Initial experimental results have shown Random Forest Classifier to be the most effective with an average accuracy of 98%.
+KNN, SVM and Decision Tree classifiers also achieved high accuracies while Logistic Regression and Neural network classifiers had the lowest average detection accuracies.

+# Aims and Objectives

+The main aim of this project is to create a python malware detection framework that can detect Qbot packets in a PCAP and to find the most effective Machine Learning classifier.
+To create such a system the following objectives were set.

+1. Conduct robust research on Qbot and find effective method to isolate infection traffic in PCAP.
+2. Research and find the most appropriate machine learning platform and learn the various dependencies required for the project.
+3. Develop malware detection framework on the above platform and achieve over 70% solution accuracy on the Qbot dataset.
+4. Compare the various machine learning classifiers and find the most accurate classifier.
+5. Test the above algorithm on a PCAP containing multiple malware packets to determine solution effectiveness in detecting Qbot packets.